timeurg/BG3WIP/README.md

 db:values | Analyze values of a property | `node bg3 db:values:Data/Armor.txt Boosts` |

-You can configure how much entries are shown in console (doesn't affect commands, only presentation)
+You can configure how much entries are shown in console (doesn't affect commands, only presentation).

 `node bg3 config show 10`

-You can dump any output (the real result of a function, not what is shown) to a file:
+You can dump any output (the real result of a function, not what is shown due to `config show` param:

 `node bg3 db:find:Data/Armor.txt --dump test/Armor.csv`

-This, for example will pop out a file, containing [all(find_1) armors in the game to a csv, which you can import into Excel or Google Docs for analysis.
+This, for example, will pop out a file, containing [all(find_1) armors in the game to a csv, which you can import into Excel or Google Docs for analysis.

-[find_1] Those in whatever unpacked mod directories you mentioned in .globals.js actually

 Dump respects file extention - csv will produce a csv, txt extention should produce gamefiles for txt-stored objects (like Armor, Inventory, etc), lsx would make proper game resources.